research-iobserve/iobserve-architectural-runtime-models-JSS-2020/accuracy_experiment/deployment/README.md

   Migration of org.cocome.cloud.logic.webservice.cashdeskline.cashdeskservice with short time of undeployment.
   New resource containers are not created or removed from resource environment.

-  *Assumes a model which already contains components from allocation test.*
+  *Assumes a model which already contains components from allocation experiment.*

   **Expected result:** org.cocome.cloud.logic.webservice.cashdeskline.cashdeskservice is deployed on resource container "node-5".
   New corresponding assembly context in system and allocation model.